- Quick questions

 Once the glue is dry you can then attach the mounting plate to the wall and connect dome head nuts on the end

-If you use a threaded rod you need to cut it off at the right length using an angle grinder or hacksaw, when the glue is dry.
+If you use a threaded rod you need to cut the end off at the right length using an angle grinder or hacksaw, after the glue is dry.

 File off any sharp edges using a hand file.